ausevo/ausevo.github.io/map.md

  **Venue location**

-The conference will be held at online in 2020.
-Please see the schedule.
+Expect details on the 2021 conference in a few months.